 Utilizing polyurethane coated synthetic upper material, the Foray will stand up to abuse for quite some time across a variety of riding styles.
 Rubber rands at the toe and heel add additional protection against rock strikes and while hiking up hills.
 The primary concerns to durability are the exposed Boa dial, which can be replaced easily in case of damage, and the nylon rubber sole, which is not as grippy, nor as durable as the soles found on similar shoes such as the Giro Empire VR90 or the Scott MTB Team Boa.

 We found the Foray to be a versatile shoe that works well for nearly all types of recreational mountain biking and gravel riding.
 The quality materials used in the construction of this shoe make it a great buy if the fit is ideal for the individual or if you are seeking a more comfortable, looser toe box.
 Assuming the fit of this shoe is appreciated, most riders would be pleased with its power transfer, features and solid off the bike hike-ability.

-At a very reasonable $140, the Bontrager Foray is a quality buy, with a few quirks that kept it from being one of our favorites of the test.
-Quality design, materials, and features such as those found on this shoe are rare at this price point, but for an additional $10, the similar Scott MTB Team Boa can be had with a more secure feeling fit and higher degree of power transfer.
+At a very reasonable price, the Bontrager Foray is a quality buy, with a few quirks that kept it from being one of our favorites of the test.
+Quality design, materials, and features such as those found on this shoe are rare at this price point.
+For a similar cost though, the similar Scott MTB Team Boa can be had with a more secure feeling fit and higher degree of power transfer.
 Assuming you appreciate the fit and styling of the Foray, it is a great buy.

 Is the Bontrager Foray is a good mountain bike shoe?
 It is versatile and offers performance and features that most riders love at a low price point.
 Is the fit up to snuff for the rigors of riding and potentially racing?
 That is up to you, but we believe other shoes offer equally if not better performance at similar costs.